 2. Articulate your brand positioning

 For example, you could say that Apple’s USP is found in “user experience.”
 The value proposition of everything Apple does is meant to have the user at its core.
 Google’s USP might be in the way they connect people with information.
 Amazon’s USP might provide whatever product you need efficiently and at as low a cost.

-4. Develop your brand identity design assets
+4. Develop brand identity design assets

-5. Develop your brand voice and how you communicate
+Develop your brand voice & communication

 Phase 3: Execution

 After establishing your brand’s foundation, it’s time to communicate this identity to your target market actively.

 Brand strategy lays the groundwork, while marketing strategy utilizes various channels to relay this identity effectively to the audience.

 In the execution phase, your key focus is the actual representation of your brand in the market, ensuring the strategies outlined in the previous phases come to life consistently and effectively.

 Ensure your branding supports your overarching business objectives.
 A luxury watch brand would not benefit from portraying itself as an affordable, everyday wear.
 A mismatch can confuse consumers and lead to reduced trust and brand loyalty.